About the Book Awards

 • Supply 5 high resolution files from the book (including the book cover)

 • Send 3 hard copies of the submitted title (once eligibility is confirmed).
+These are non-returnable.

 How will the books be judged?

-The judging panel will consist of three internationally recognised experts in their specialist fields.
+The judging panels are made up of internationally recognised experts in their specialist fields.
 There are separate panels for the photography and moving image awards.
 Previous judges have been drawn from the worlds of fine art, photography, film, galleries, museums, academia and publishing.
-The names of the current and previous judges can be found here.

 In the opinion of the judges, winning books should make a significant contribution to the art, history, research, criticism, science or conservation of photography or the moving image.
 In addition to the visual and written content, submissions are judged on the standards of production, format and design.